carbon-language/carbon-lang/docs/design/generics/goals.md

 -   They should be some way of selecting between multiple implementations of an interface for a given type.
 For example, a _Song_ might support multiple orderings, such as by title or by artist.
-These would be represented by having multiple implementations of a _Comparable_ interface.
+These would be represented by having multiple implementations of a _Ordered_ interface.
 -   In order to allow libraries to be composed, there must be some way of saying a type implements an interface that is in another package that the authors of the type were unaware of.
 This is especially important since the library